Black Messiah (album): Accolades

 At the end of 2014, Black Messiah appeared on a number of critics' top-ten lists of the year's best albums.
 It was ranked first by Chris Richard of The Washington Post, eighth best by Sheffield from Rolling Stone, seventh best by Pitchfork, and seventeenth best by Christgau in his top-albums list for The Barnes & Noble Review.
 It was also named the best album of the year in the Pazz & Jop, an annual poll of more than six hundred American critics and music journalists published by The Village Voice.

-In February 2016, Black Messiah won a Grammy Award in the category of Grammy Award for Best R&B Album at the 58th Grammy Awards.
+In February 2016, Black Messiah won a Grammy Award in the category of Best R&B Album at the 58th Grammy Awards.
 Along with Solange Knowles' A Seat at the Table (2016), Black Messiah was later cited by Clayton Purdom of The A.V.
 Club as "the best neo-soul album this decade".
 In 2019, it was ranked 49th on The Guardian's 100 Best Albums of the 21st Century list.
 That same year, Stereogum placed the album at number 70 on its list of "The 100 Best Albums Of The 2010s".
 In 2020, Rolling Stone ranked the album at number 395 on their updated list of the 500 Greatest Albums of All Time.